Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

 Strawberry, on the other hand, is a crossbreed fruit from France from the 18th century.
-The annual production of strawberries worldwide is at 9.22M metric tons per year.
-They are commercially harvested for fresh fruits, jams, individually quick frozen (IQF), and desserts.
+The annual production of strawberries worldwide is significantly larger - at 9.22M metric tons per year.
+They are commercially harvested for fresh or frozen fruits, jams, and desserts.
 Their nutritional content is packed with vitamin C and antioxidants.

 Vitamin Comparison